-Utah Women's, Ag Promotion & YF&R Committees develop and implement programs and activities designed to engage and connect with consumers and promote a positive image of agriculture.
+Farm Bureau Women's Leadership, Ag Promotion & Education, and YF&R Committees develop and implement programs and activities designed to engage and connect with specific audiences and promote a positive image of agriculture.

 Ag Education & Promotion could be the start of something great for you!
 You never know what conversations you may have, new connections you will make or what will inspire and motivate you to be an Ag Advocate!